MicrosoftDocs/azure-devops-docs/docs/artifacts/includes/npm/npmrc.md

     always-auth=true
     ```

+**Set up credentials:**

-Set up credentials by following these steps:
+Set up credentials by following these four steps:

-1. Copy the following code to your user .npmrc file.
+1. Copy the code below to your user `.npmrc` file.

     ```
     ; begin auth token